Customs, Excise and Service Tax Appellate Tribunal

 The Tribunal also has appellate jurisdiction in Anti Dumping matters and the Special Bench headed by the President, CESTAT, hears appeals against the orders passed by the Designated Authority in the Ministry of Commerce.

 According to Section 86, any assessment order passed by Commissioner of Central Excise under section 73 or Section 83A or orders of revision by Commissioner of Central Excise under Section 84 or orders of the Commissioner of Central Excise (Appeals) under Section 85 are appealable before the Appellate Tribunal (CESTAT) by any of the aggrieved parties i.e., assessee, Commissioner of Central Excise or the Board.

-The Government had a law enacted in 1986, to create a Tribunal empowered like a High Court, called Customs and Excise Revenues Appellate Tribunal.
+The Government enacted a law in 1986, to create a Tribunal with powers similar to a High Court's, called Customs and Excise Revenues Appellate Tribunal.
 Most powers of CESTAT were to be diverted to CERAT.
 This Act was not operationalised due to multiple difficulties including court cases, making an amendment necessary.
 This Act was later repealed by Customs and Central Excise Laws (Repeal) Act, 2004.

-Powers
+Powers of tribunal under The Customs Act, 1962.

 CESTAT functions with the following limitations, as it cannot: